 So here’s the final word: when choosing between WordPress and Squarespace, the question should not just be “what kind of website do I want now”, but you should really ask yourself “what kind of website will I want in 1 year?”.

 What we mean is that if you have minimal needs, or just want a simple, good-looking blogging + ecommerce solution that works straight out of the box, then Squarespace is probably the right solution for you.
 Same goes if you don’t mind paying a bit extra for the convenience of never having to touch a line of code (or deal with web hosting, security and updates).

 If, however, you have big plans for your website, then go for WordPress.
 Yes, it will require some time and effort (and maybe some cash too), but the number of options doesn’t even compare with the competition.
 Multilingual support, specific templates, searchable databases: these are just a few of the features you won’t be able to get with Squarespace.

 And now, to throw another spanner in the works, don’t forget that Squarespace isn’t the only website builder out there.
-There is a range of other even more beginner-friendly providers such as Wix, but also others such as Webflow that are more appealing to designers.
+There is a range of other even more beginner-friendly providers such as Wix and GoDaddy, but also others such as Webflow that are more appealing to designers.